dry-rb/dry-rb.org/source/gems/dry-types/1.0/hash-schemas.html.md

 ### Optional keys

 By default, all keys are required to present in the input.
-You can mark an attribute as optional by adding `?` to its name:
+You can mark a key as optional by adding `?` to its name:

 ```ruby
 user_hash = Types::Hash.schema(name: Types::String, age?: Types::Integer)